-If you are interested in learning more about dual credit courses, please call a success coach at (800) 209-0182 or email nauadmissions@national.edu.
+If you are interested in learning more about dual credit courses, please call a student services advisor at (800) 209-0182 or email nauadmissions@national.edu.
 If you are a student in the Henley-Putnam School of Strategic Security, please call a military services advisor at (855) 246-7440 or email nauadmissions@national.edu.